techieonvacation/renderwise/SEO_IMPLEMENTATION.md

-# SEO Implementation Guide for RenderWise Services
+# SEO Implementation Guide for Eleservsoftech Services

-This document outlines the comprehensive SEO implementation for RenderWise services pages using Next.js 15 best practices.
+This document outlines the comprehensive SEO implementation for Eleservsoftech services pages using Next.js 15 best practices.

 ## 🚀 Overview